The Only Light in the Darkness

-"The Only Light in the Darkness" is the nineteenth episode of the first season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they face an escaped convict with enhanced abilities.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"The Only Light in the Darkness" is the nineteenth episode of the first season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they face an escaped convict with enhanced abilities.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Monica Owusu-Breen, and directed by Vincent Misiano.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge.
 The episode introduces guest star Amy Acker as Audrey Nathan, who was first mentioned in The Avengers as "the cellist".

 "The Only Light in the Darkness" originally aired on ABC on April 22, 2014, and according to Nielsen Media Research, was watched by 6.04 million viewers.

 Plot

-After arriving at Providence, Grant Ward tells Phil Coulson's team that he failed to stop the Fridge raid, but claims that he killed Garrett.
+After arriving at Providence, Grant Ward tells Phil Coulson's team that he failed to stop the Fridge raid, but claims that he killed John Garrett.
 Eric Koenig insists on interrogating everyone except Coulson, using a near-unbeatable lie detector.
 Everyone passes, including Ward, who is nearly caught out when asked why he is continuing to stay with his team, before admitting his feelings for Skye.

 Intending to recapture Fridge escapees, Coulson takes Ward's quinjet to Portland, Oregon, along with Leo Fitz, Jemma Simmons, and Antoine Triplett, to apprehend Marcus Daniels, who can absorb energy and attack others using Darkforce.
 Daniels ambushes Audrey Nathan, a woman he has been obsessed with for years, but she is rescued by Simmons and Triplett, while Coulson and Fitz attack Daniels with light, trying to feed him more energy than he can handle.
 However, his powers have been increased as a result of experimentation by Hydra, and he overpowers them and escapes.
 Audrey is revealed to be the cellist Coulson previously had a relationship with, having fallen for him after he saved her from Daniels.
 Coulson decides not to reveal himself to her, because she is moving on with her life and he still has a duty to stop Hydra.

 Fitz suggests using Audrey to lure Daniels into a trap, and Coulson reluctantly agrees, as does Audrey.
 Rehearsing in a music hall, Audrey is again accosted by Daniels, before Fitz, Simmons and Triplett attack him with advanced pure light weapons, hoping they will be enough to kill Daniels.
 He overpowers them and approaches Audrey, but Coulson, obscured from Audrey's view, attacks Daniels with another light weapon, as does Triplett, causing Daniels to explode.
 The blast knocks Audrey unconscious, and Coulson tends to her, reassuring her that he is still alive, before she wakes up to find him gone.